 Satisfying slide action aside, the BlackBerry Priv isn't exactly small, and nor is it lightweight.
 At 147 x 77.2 x 9.4mm the Priv is sizeable in the hand, although not completely dominating.

-Flip the phone up to reveal the keyboard and the height extends to 184mm, which feels very top-heavy when you're tapping away on the keys – but more on that in the next section.
+Flip the phone's display up to reveal the keyboard and the height extends to 184mm, which feels very top-heavy when you're tapping away on the keys – but more on that in the next section.

-BlackBerry has followed in Samsung's footsteps when it comes to the screen, as the Priv sports dual-curved sides just like the Galaxy S6 Edge and S6 Edge+.
+BlackBerry has followed in Samsung's footsteps when it comes to the screen, as the Priv sports dual-curved sides just like the Galaxy S7 Edge and Galaxy S6 Edge before it.
 The edges aren't quite as pronounced as Samsung's implementation, but it still generates an eye-catching effect which draws the eye in.

 The glass front surrounded by a metal rim, which is raised at the top and bottom to protect the screen when it's face-down, makes the Priv appear suitably premium.
 Pick it up, though, and the illusion is somewhat shattered.